 Ecuador Field School: Sustainable Livelihoods and Global Environmental Change

-The Ecuador Field School explores the prospects for sustainability and development in Ecuador, one of the world's most biodiverse countries on the planet.
+The Ecuador Field School explored the prospects for sustainability and development in Ecuador, one of the world's most biodiverse countries on the planet.
 Ecuador was the first country in the world to incorporate "rights of nature" into its constitution, and it has received considerable international attention for its commitment to good living or "buen vivir."
 At the same time, it remains highly dependent upon oil, gas and mineral exports.
-This course explores the challenges and prospects for diversifying and developing alternative livelihoods that are able to break the cycle of resource dependence in the extractive sector.
-By visiting local and Indigenous communities in the highlands and the Ecuadorian cloud forest, students will gain firsthand experiences and insights about the ways in which alternative models of sustainable development may be adopted in practice.
+The course explored the challenges and prospects for diversifying and developing alternative livelihoods that are able to break the cycle of resource dependence in the extractive sector.
+By visiting local and Indigenous communities in the highlands and the Ecuadorian cloud forest, students gained firsthand experiences and insights about the ways in which alternative models of sustainable development may be adopted in practice.

 Field School Details

 - Offered in Summer 2019 and 2022

 - Students received 1.0 credits at the third-year level.